mumoshu/terraform-provider-eksctl/README.md

 }
 ```

-## Extras
+## Cluster canary deployment

-The following resources are useful but may be extracted out of this provider in the future

-- `courier_alb_listener` resource is used to declaratively and gradually shift traffic among given target groups
+`courier_alb` resource is used to declaratively and gradually shift traffic among given target groups.

-### courier_alb
+In combination with standard `alb_lb_*` resources and two `eksctl_cluster`, you can conduct a "canary deployment" of the cluster.

+> This resource is useful but may be extracted out of this provider in the future.

+A `courier_alb` looks like the below:

 ```
 resource "eksctl_courier_alb" "my_alb_courier" {